AndryOut/Auto-Sub-ReTimer/Scripts/Migliora il Timing Dei Sub/README.md

 ![Fase2 2](https://github.com/user-attachments/assets/d488d037-9a22-4ee0-99f6-b665f8116035)

-Changing these values ensures that the detection of the first audio peak of the spoken audio before the line end is identified with more margin.
+"600" Changing these values ensures that the detection of the first audio peak of the spoken audio before the line end is identified with more margin.
-(You must modify all three "600" values to the same number.)

 Example with 600 milliseconds: